 - Institutions, including departments, where research was performed.
 Give the address of each author.
 Indicate clearly which authors are affiliated with which institutions using the following symbols 1, 2, 3….For the corresponding author add the ‘*’ symbol.

-- The complete mailing address of the corresponding author including, where available, the telephone number, FAX number and E-mail address should be given.
+- The complete mailing address of the corresponding author including, its telephone number and email address.

 - Running title of maximum of 48 characters including spaces.

 - A translation of the full title in French if the manuscript is in English and vice versa